polar-app/polar-app/extension/DESIGN.md

   we would have to bundle up our entire webapp as a chrome extension and serve it there which would work fine of course so we could go down that route in the future.

+   - we would have to automatically build and push the web extension as part of CI distribution and it would constantly be 1 week old - unless it auto-updated itself which might be a violation of ToS.

 # Page Capture